haribrothers/lib-starter/README.md

 * **UMD**
   * this is a bundle of ES5 code.
 What you would typically get from webpack or rollup.

-The build system generates AOT metadata too, so you're good.
+The build system generates AOT metadata too, so you're good.helloooo there is a change

 ## Scripts